 Author and Publisher: Tim Grierson, Mike Goodridge, Focal Press 2012

 The first book in a series on the art of cinematography.
 It is a collection of discussions with noted professionals in this field.
-They offer insight from their experiences on film projects with an in-depth look of the use of color, camera movement vs. still placement, and the differences between shooting on film and digital.
+They offer insight from their experiences on film projects with an in-depth look at the use of color, camera movement vs. still placement, and the differences between shooting on film and digital.
 There are illustrated examples from each DP on the choices they made and why.

 Title: Theory of Film